-In the 1950's, Baltimore was a city in the midst of a post-war economic boom.
+In the 1950's, Baltimore was a city in the midst of a post war economic boom.
 Fueled by plentiful jobs and a climate of opportunity, the City's population swelled to nearly 950,000.
-The population declined over the next half century to 651,154 in 2000 - a loss of approximately 30 percent from our peak population in 1950.
-Since 2000, annual population estimates indicate a leveling off of population decline and a slight future increase in population, based on population forecasts completed by the Baltimore Metropolitan Council with the support of the Baltimore City Department of Planning.
+The population declined over the next half century to 651,154 in 2000 - a loss of approximately 30 percent from our peak population in 1950 (chart X.1).
+Since 2000, annual population estimates indicate a leveling off of population decline and a slight future increase in population, based on population forecasts completed by the Baltimore Metropolitan Council with the support of the Baltimore City Department of Planning, as indicated in chart X.2.